zhongwm/cable/wiki/constructing.md

 ## Static, by code

-Statical definition of tasks, One benefits is that you get type information that reflects your task's structure.
+With statical definition of tasks, one benefits is that you get type information that reflects your task's structure.